- Written by Dr.Mehmet Demircioglu

 If your question is about foundation, concealer, eyebrow products, or covering redness, use the specific guidance on makeup after a hair transplant.
 Cosmetic injectables should not become a reason to cover a scalp that still needs medical inspection.

-How should I coordinate the transplant surgeon and injector?
+Coordinating the transplant surgeon and injector

-Coordination should be direct.
+Make both clinicians work from the same facts.
 Tell the hair transplant clinic exactly what cosmetic injections you had, where they were placed, when they were done, and whether you had swelling, bruising, or complications.
 Tell the injector that you recently had a hair transplant, where the grafts were placed, and whether the donor area is still healing.

 Photos help.
-If the injector plans forehead, temple, or upper-face work, show a clear photo of the grafted area and the donor area.
+If the injector plans forehead, temple, or upper face work, show a clear photo of the grafted area and the donor area.
 If the hair transplant clinic has asked you not to rub, massage, wear pressure, or use certain products yet, tell the injector before treatment begins.
 A careful injector can then avoid unnecessary pressure near the grafts.

 If you are unsure, do not guess based on a calendar alone.
 Send clear photos to the clinic, explain what injection you want, where it will be placed, and when the injector wants to do it.
-The answer may be different for forehead Botox, temple filler, lip filler, chin filler, or injections far from the scalp.
+The answer can be different for forehead Botox, temple filler, lip filler, chin filler, or injections far from the scalp.